 Sweetness and bitterness – these are two other aspects to consider when coffee tasting.
 If you’re looking for a crowd-pleasing coffee, you’re best to stick to a coffee that’s balanced and not too sweet or bitter.

 Body – often referred to as mouth-feel, body is how the coffee feels on the palate.
 Does it feel heavy and full or light and smooth?

 Aftertaste – exactly as the name suggests, what does the coffee taste like after you’ve finished drinking.
 Does it end fast or does it linger and last a long time?

 How do I choose my office coffee?

-During a ‘Discovery’ session, you should be walking away with a good understanding of the coffees you enjoy, and what you think your team will love.
-These sessions are best done in showrooms that are equipped with all the office coffee machines, however, our team will often go to offices as well.
-We’ll bring a coffee machine with us so you can still try a whole range of coffee – this often allows more of the office team to get involved which can be helpful in the selection process.
+During a ‘Discovery’ session, you should be walking away with a good understanding of the coffees you enjoy.
+These sessions are best done in showrooms that are equipped with all the office coffee machines.
+However, our team will often go to offices as well.
+We’ll bring a coffee machine so you can try a whole range of coffee.
+This often allows more of the office team to get involved which can be helpful in the selection process.
 We can also carry out tastings on video calls.
-Many of us may have experienced this hybrid approach to trialling and exploring new products, particularly during lockdown.
+Many of us may have experienced this hybrid approach to trialling and exploring new products.
 This option can be a great choice particularly if one of the team is WFH or can’t travel.

 We can help

 Initially, we tend to recommend trying out a few different blends for the office.
 There’s nothing better than when the team is super-enthused with the taste of the coffee!
-Also, our coffee machine contracts start from as little 3 months giving you plenty of leeway to change or cancel your plan for any reason.
+Also, our contracts start from 3 months giving you plenty of leeway to change or cancel your plan.
 You can find out more about our coffee contracts in this blog.
 Plus, you can view our full range of coffee online, or give us a call to book a Discovery session and give your team the office coffee experience they deserve!